DBraxton6/ComputerAudio_CassettePlayer/README.md

 ﻿# ComputerAudio_CassettePlayer

-For this project, I used the basic implementation of a cassette tape.
+This program was written in Processing.
+I used the basic implementation of a cassette tape.
 The program has the ability to play, stop, fast-forward, rewind, and reset a sound.

 Each function performs as they are labeled.
 Play starts a sound from the beginning and then resumes from where it is altered (ie. when stopped, fast-forwarded, or rewinded).
 Stop pauses the sound, fast-forward, rewind do as labeled.
 Reset starts the music from the beginning.